 The Hebrew word kosher literally means “fit.”
-The laws of kosher define the foods that are fit for consumption for a Jew.
+The laws of kosher define the foods that are fit for consumption for a Jewish person.
 This includes which animals are consumed, how food is prepared, and even how and when it is served.

 There are a number of reasons you may observe a kosher lifestyle.
 The top 10 reasons stem from a religious basis and reflect traditions, family upbringing, and dietary observances that have spanned several millennia.